Mechanistic Interpretability with Sparse Autoencoder Neural Operators: Appendix - Theoretical Analysis

 This final expression is the L-SAE-FNO's iterative update for $\z_c$ in the lifted spectral domain, where the dictionary is $\W_{L, c}$.
 This completes the proof of architectural inference equivalence between L-SAE-CNN and L-SAE-FNO. \end{proof}

-\begin{proposition} [Architectural Inference Equivalence of Lifting in SAE-FNO] The architectural inference of an SAE-FNO is equivalent to a Lifted SAE-FNO (L-SAE-FNO) if the projection is tied to the lifting operator ($\proj = \lift^\top$), and the lifting operator is orthogonal ($\lift^\top\lift = \eye$), i.e., under the same learned model $\W_c = \proj \W_{L, c}$, the representation dynamics and output of the networks are equivalent. \end{proposition}
+\begin{restatable}[The Architectural Inference of L-SAE-FNO reduced to SAE-FNO]{proposition}{liftarchequi} The architectural inference of an SAE-FNO is equivalent to a L-SAE-FNO if the projection is tied to the lifting operator ($\proj = \lift^\top$), and the lifting operator is orthogonal ($\lift^\top\lift = \eye$), i.e., under the same learned model $\W_c = \proj \W_{L, c}$, the representation dynamics and output of the networks are equivalent. \end{restatable}

 \begin{proof} We prove this equivalence by establishing a chain of architectural inference equivalences that connects the SAE-FNO to the Lifted SAE-FNO, leveraging the propositions previously established: \begin{enumerate} \item From \Cref{prop:conv-operator-sae-arch-equiv}, the architectural inference of an SAE-FNO is equivalent to a SAE-CNN. \item From \Cref{prop:conv-lift-arch-equiv}, the architectural inference of a SAE-CNN is equivalent to L-SAE-CNN. \item From \Cref{prop:l-conv-operator-sae-arch-equiv}, the architectural inference of a L-SAE-CNN is equivalent to a L-SAE-FNO. \end{enumerate} By the transitive property of these equivalences, we can establish a direct architectural inference equivalence between SAE-FNO and L-SAE-FNO under the same lifting-projection conditions.
 This completes the proof. \end{proof}